docsifyjs/docsify/docs/more-pages.md

 You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.

+## Nested Sidebars

+You may want the sidebar to update with only navigation to reflect the current directory.
+This can be done by adding a `_sidebar.md` file to each folder.

 `_sidebar.md` is loaded from each level directory.
 If the current directory doesn't have `_sidebar.md`, it will fall back to the parent directory.
 If, for example, the current path is `/guide/quick-start`, the `_sidebar.md` will be loaded from `/guide/_sidebar.md`.

 You can specify `alias` to avoid unnecessary fallback.